barisdevjs/covid19--react/README.md

 ---

-- You can search city or country depending on your language
-- You will see every component immediately updated when you hit the enter key
+- You can find all the countries by their flag in the Countries
+- In news section we have a toggle button with likes and if you click the link you will see the news in the actual website
-- The Chart will automatically displayed based on the search key
+- The Chart will automatically displayed based on the selected country FLAG
-- You will see the following days forecast at the bottom of the page
+- Navbar > Click chart icon to see the Turkish Chart
+- App is responsive by the help of Material-UI
 ---

+### These are the technologies used in the project

 | React Hooks | Chart.js |